 In Canngu, I did a spot of shopping, ate in the many cute cafes, had a daily massage, drank at the beach bars while listening to some good bands and enjoyed fabulous Japanese fare and sunset drinks at the Tugu Hotel’s roof top terrace with friends.

-Canngu is now my firm go to Bali destination.
-I had stayed here only once before in a 4 room guest house near Echo Beach (which I loved!), but this time staying at Pantai Batu Bolong for a week, made me an even bigger convert to this surfie grunge, yoga blessed, healthy eating haven that’s interspersed with stunning places like the Tugu Hotel and The Lawn.
+Canngu might just become my go to Bali destination.
+I had stayed here only once before in a 4 room guest house near Echo Beach (which I can absolutely recommend), but this time staying at Pantai Batu Bolong for a week, made me an even bigger convert to this surfie grunge, yoga blessed, healthy eating haven that’s interspersed with stunning places like the Tugu Hotel and The Lawn.

 Next stop was further north, past Tanah Lot at Tabanan.
 The Amarta Retreat offers chilled out beachfront villas amidst rice fields and coconut trees laden with fruit.
 It’s close to nothing and seriously good for the soul.
 The waves rolled in loudly on the black sand beach, the infinity pool looked like it was straight out of a travel magazine, the cool breeze blew constantly, the restaurant food and pina coladas went down well, the daily body scrubs and massages became addictive and I ploughed my way through several novels I found in the Retreat’s lobby.
 This part of Bali sees few tourists and it was a nice way to mix up our trip.

 Our final stop was Kuta.
-Those who know me, know I have a soft spot for this place.
-It’s got a vibe that just can’t be replicated elsewhere.
+Those who know me, know I have a soft spot for this place and its vibe that just can’t be replicated elsewhere.

-I love ambling down Poppies 1 and 2 and the even narrower gangs that feed into these laneways, working my way towards Legian.
+Partial I am to ambling down Poppies 1 and 2 and the even narrower gangs that feed into these laneways, working my way towards Legian.

-I like slipping into the stalls, choosing something to buy and embarking on the bargaining journey.
-‘Little bit expensive,’ I say and then wait for the inevitable, ‘It cheap.
-Good quality.
+I like slipping into the stalls, choosing something to buy and embarking on the familiar bargaining journey.
+‘Little bit expensive,’ I say and then wait for the inevitable, ‘It cheap, good quality.
 OK, I do special price for you.’
 Lots of hearty, easy laughs guaranteed.

 I like nipping into Fat Chow on Poppies 2 and feeding my face on Mekong rice paper rolls, Asian salads and banana smoothies.

-We stayed at Amnaya which was an easy going hotel in Gang Puspa near Discovery Mall.
-It had what we wanted – lovely rooms with comfortable beds, substantial breakfasts, fitness centre, pool, wonderful staff and an easy run to the airport.
+Enjoyed a comfortable stay at easy going Amnaya in Gang Puspa near Discovery Mall.
+It had what we wanted – rooms with comfortable beds, substantial breakfasts, fitness centre, pool, wonderful staff and an easy run to the airport.

-We always have a wonderful time in Bali and this trip was no different.
-We will return!
+Always have a wonderful time in Bali and this trip was no different.
+Will return!